openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 An example value is `eidas`, which denotes a notified eID system under eIDAS [@?eIDAS].

 `identity_assurance_level`: OPTIONAL.
-String determining the identity assurance level the End-User claims in the respective `verified_claims` element fulfill.
+String determining the identity assurance level associated with the End-User claims in the respective `verified_claims`.
 The value range depends on the respective `trust_framework` value.

 For example, the trust framework `eidas` can have the identity assurance levels `low`, `substantial`. and `high`